Behavioral design | AI interaction design | Design strategy

 Not ‘Edit’ but ‘Improve it’

 This single button absorbs every imperfection the user might write.
-Awkward phrasing, length issues, mixed-language cleanup.
+Awkward phrasing, length issues, mixed-language cleanup, off-tone output.
+It carries a promise, whatever you wrote will get better.

 ‘Fit content’